Sheriff: Suspect in dance club shooting killed self in van

 MONTEREY PARK, Calif.
-(AP) — The hunt for a gunman who killed 10 people at a Los Angeles-area ballroom dance club ended Sunday when authorities found him dead of a self-inflicted gunshot wound in the van he used to flee after people thwarted his attempt at a second shooting.
+(AP) — The hunt for a gunman who killed 10 people at a ballroom dance club during Lunar New Year celebrations ended Sunday when authorities found him dead of a self-inflicted gunshot wound inside the van in which he fled after a second shooting was thwarted.

 Los Angeles County Sheriff Robert Luna identified the man as 72-year-old Huu Can Tran and said no other suspects were at large.
-He added that the motive remained unclear for the attack, which wounded 10 more.
+Speaking at an evening news conference, Luna said the motive for the attack remained unclear.
+Ten people were also wounded, seven of whom were still in the hospital.

+The sheriff added that the suspect was carrying what he described as a semi-automatic pistol with an extended magazine, and a second handgun was discovered in the van where Tran was found dead.

+The shooting late Saturday in the predominantly Asian American community of Monterey Park sent a wave of fear through Asian American communities in the Los Angeles area.
+The city planned two days of festivities, which have been attended by as many as 100,000 people in past years, but officials canceled Sunday’s events following the shooting.
+Other cities sent extra officers to watch over the celebrations.

+Earlier Sunday, law enforcement officials surrounded the van for hours before swarming and entering the vehicle.
+A person’s body appeared to be slumped over the wheel and was later removed from the vehicle.

+Luna said the shooting was at the Star Ballroom Dance Studio in Monterey Park.

+Monterey Park Police Chief Scott Wiese said Sunday evening that officers arrived within three minutes of receiving the call.
+They found carnage inside the club and people trying to flee through all the doors.

+The van was found in Torrance, another community that is home to many Asian Americans, about 22 miles (34.5 kilometers) from the site of the attempted second shooting.

+Also speaking at the news conference, Congresswoman Judy Chu said she still has questions about the attack but hopes residents now feel safe.

+“The community was in fear thinking that they should not go to any events because there was an active shooter,” Chu said, adding, “You are no longer in danger.”

-“I still have questions in my mind, which is: What was the motive for this shooter?
-Did he have a mental illness?
+“What was the motive for this shooter?” she said.
+“Did he have a mental illness?
 Was he a domestic violence abuser?
 How did he gets these guns and was it through legal means or not?”
-Congresswoman Judy Chu said.

-Earlier Sunday, law enforcement officials swarmed and entered the van after surrounding it for for hours before going in.
-A person’s body appeared to be slumped over the wheel and was later removed from the vehicle.

-The manhunt came after the gunman killed 10 people at a ballroom dance studio late Saturday amid Lunar New Years celebrations in the predominantly Asian American community of Monterey Park.
-He likely tried and failed to target a second dance hall, authorities said.

-The van was found in Torrance, another community home to many Asian Americans, about 22 miles (34.5 kilometers) from that second location.

-The shooting sent a wave of fear through Asian American communities in the Los Angeles area and cast a shadow over Lunar New Year festivities around the country.
-Other cities sent extra officers to watch over the celebrations.

-“The community was in fear thinking that they should not go to any events because there was an active shooter,” Chu said.
-She added that she wants residents to now feel secure.
-“Feel safe,” she said to residents during a press conference late Sunday.
-“You are no longer in danger.”

-Luna said the shooting at the Star Ballroom Dance Studio in Monterey Park left five women and five men dead and wounded another 10 people.
-Then 20 to 30 minutes later, a man with a gun entered the Lai Lai Ballroom in nearby Alhambra.

-The suspect entered the Alhambra club with a gun, and people wrested the weapon away from him before he fled, Luna said.

 The massacre was the nation’s fifth mass killing this month.
 It was also the deadliest attack since May 24, when 21 people were killed in an elementary school in Uvalde, Texas.